JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 incorporating them into the genModel, and finalizing the BenchmarkingUtility class.
 Sunday was dedicated to integrating these changes into the view assembly for key generation and finalizing updates to the genModel.

+## Diary Entry - Week of 5th February - 11th February 2024

+This week, my efforts concentrated on integrating benchmarking functionalities across the project, focusing on both key generation and signature modules.
+I started by implementing a createBenchmarkingTask method in the key generation controller for background processing and observing user input for initiating benchmarking tasks.
+This was followed by resolving timing errors due to concurrent task overlaps and refining the public/private key batch export process.

+Midweek, I enhanced memory efficiency in key generation benchmarking using replacing futures with CountDownLatch (to track the completion of all tasks within a trial) and began developing a results module to calculate and display statistical metrics from benchmarking activities.
+In the signature module, I integrated benchmarking features for signature creation, involving a parallelised method for batch-signing messages and revamping the UI for batch operations.
+I also incorporated observer methods in the Signature Creation controller for handling batch files.

+By Friday, I had implemented a structured results module, designed to handle benchmarking results effectively.
+This included a ResultsModel for calculating statistical metrics, a view for displaying results, and a controller linking benchmarking activities to the results view through a BenchmarkingContext helper class that is extended by each benchmarking activity (e.g., class SignatureCreationContext extends BenchmarkingContext) and passed at point of construction to the results controller, to enable it to display tailored options on the results view.

+The week concluded with a focus on the signature verification module, implementing a parallelised batch verification method and updating the UI to support batch operations.
+I set plans to conduct integration tests, refine software design specifications for the application's transition to a benchmarking focus, and alter the signing and verifying processes to allow user-selected hash functions.